OWASP/owasp-summit-2017/Outcomes/Threat-Model/Threat-Modeling-Tools.md

 -	Develop a help guide for developers with security unit tests in mind
 -	Help with automation on the developer’s side with input from security personal.

-**Outcomes**
+#### Outcomes

-Defined the approach used and what is threat modelling used for Users were surveyed on Threat modelling approaches and tool desirables.
+Defined the approach used and what is threat modelling used for.
+Users were surveyed on Threat modelling approaches and tool desirables.
 Defined the must haves for threat modelling tools
 -	DFD